Murba Party: International shifts

 During the November 1962 Cuban Missile Crisis, the Murba Party voiced its support for Cuba and declared that the party was willing to send volunteers to help the Cubans.

-In 1959 the Murba Party had declared that China was the state in the Socialist Bloc with whom it felt closest affinity but with the PKI-Soviet in 1963, the Murba Party reoriented itself towards building relations with the Soviet Union instead.
-Once it was clear that PKI had sided with the Communist Party of China in the Sino-Soviet split, one sector of the Murba Party began to negotiate with the Communist Party of the Soviet Union regarding the possibility that the Murba-led mass organizations could replace PKI mass organizations in pro-Soviet international communist structures.
+In 1959 the Murba Party had declared that China was the state in the Eastern Bloc with whom it felt closest affinity but with the PKI-Soviet in 1963, the Murba Party reoriented itself towards building relations with the Soviet Union instead.
+Once it was clear that PKI had sided with the Chinese Communist Party in the Sino-Soviet split, one sector of the Murba Party began to negotiate with the Communist Party of the Soviet Union regarding the possibility that the Murba-led mass organizations could replace PKI mass organizations in pro-Soviet international communist structures.
 The Murba Party, on its behalf, began calling for the inclusion of the Soviet Union into the Afro-Asian fraternity.
 These contacts were aided by the fact that the Murba leader Adam Malik had been stationed as ambassador in Moscow.
 In 1963 Adam Malik returned to Indonesia, and became Minister of Trade.

 Conflict with PKI culminates

 In April 1964 the Murba Party proposed that a one-party system be introduced in Indonesia, seeking support from President Sukarno for the idea.
 The underlying purpose of the plan was to eliminate PKI as an independent political force.
 Parties like the Indonesian National Party and Nahdatul Ulama protested against the proposal, and in the end the Murba Party failed to convince Sukarno to endorse the proposal.
 However, the proposal did gain some quiet support from sectors of the army.
 Later the same year, when President Sukarno expressed his willingness to include PKI in the government, the Murba Party was one of the parties that voiced its opposition.

 During this period, the Murba Party was publicly targeted by the PKI.
-In its anti-price hike mass campaigns the PKI singled out the Murba Party ministers Adam Malik and Chaerul Saleh as responsibles.
+In its anti-price hike mass campaigns the PKI singled out the Murba Party ministers Adam Malik and Chaerul Saleh as responsible.
 Issues that had aroused the fury of the PKI were the alliances of the Murba Party with anti-Communist sectors and anti-Sukarno army officers, the support of the Murba Party for U.S. film imports and the covert Soviet-Murba contacts.